We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are few known symptoms of omega-3 deficiencies.
 Doctors have found links between deficiency of essential fatty acids, including omega-3 and omega-6, and symptoms of dermatitis and rough, scaly skin.

-In the United States, omega-3 deficiency is very rare.
+In the United States, omega-3 deficiency is

 If a person cannot get enough omega-3 in their diet, they might consider taking a supplement.
 Speak to a doctor before taking any new dietary supplements.